dapr/docs/daprdocs/content/en/getting-started/quickstarts/statemanagement-quickstart.md

 cd state_management/javascript/sdk/order-processor
 ```

-Install dependencies, which will include the `dapr-client` package from the JavaScript SDK:
+Install dependencies, which will include the `@dapr/dapr` package from the JavaScript SDK:

 ```bash
 npm install